 Select the Output estimation error check box.
 You use this block output to validate the estimation.

 Select the Output parameter covariance matrix check box.
 You use this block output to validate the estimation.

 Recursive Least Squares Estimator block gives the one-step-ahead error for the estimated model.
 This error is less than 5% indicating that for one-step-ahead prediction the estimated model is accurate.

 The diagonal of the parameter covariances matrix gives the variances for the parameters.
-The and variances are small relative to the parameter values indicating good confidence in the estimated values.
-In contrast, the covariance is large relative to the parameter values indicating a low confidence in these values.
+The variance is small relative to the parameter value indicating good confidence in the estimated value.
+In contrast, the variances are large relative to the parameter values indicating a low confidence in these values.